You’ve got a client stuck in the same loop. They know what they want to change, but the conversation alone isn’t breaking them out of it.

 1. The 5 Whys

-Originally developed by Sakichi Toyoda in the 1930s and widely used in business, this simple method is just as powerful in coaching.
+This method was originally developed by Sakichi Toyoda in the 1930s and has since become widely used in business settings, including coaching.
 It helps clients uncover the deeper motivations behind their goals or struggles so they can focus on what truly matters.

-Here’s how it works: When your client states what they want or what they’re struggling with, ask “Why?”
+Here’s how it works: when your client shares what they want or struggle with, ask “Why?”
 Then repeat the question four more times, using their own words each time.

 2. Energy Assessment

 This exercise helps clients see the bigger picture of what lifts them up and what drags them down.
-Ask them to make two lists:
+Ask them to create two lists:

-Once the lists are complete, you can work together to decide what to eliminate, change, or increase in their daily life to create more balance.
+Encourage specificity.
+It may not be their spouse who drains them, but a particular habit or interaction pattern.
+Once the lists are complete, work together to decide what to eliminate, change, or increase in their daily life.

 3. “I” Statements

 “I” statements are a simple but powerful tool for healthier communication, especially in conflict.
-Instead of blaming (“you always make me feel X”), they encourage clients to take ownership of their emotions.
+Instead of blaming (“you always make me feel X”), this exercise encourages clients to take ownership of their emotions.

 This shifts the conversation from defensiveness to openness.
-You can role-play a real situation with your client to practice “I” statements so they’re better prepared to use them in an actual conversation.
+Role-play a real situation with your client to practice so they’re better prepared to use the approach in an actual conversation.

 4. Secret Recipe

-This exercise encourages ownership by tracing the series of choices that shaped their reality.
-It also shows them that if a set of decisions created their present, a different set can create a new future.
+This exercise builds ownership.
+It shows clients that if a set of decisions created their present, a different set can create a different future.
+It’s one of the most effective exercises for getting stuck clients to stop feeling like victims of their circumstances.

 5. Circles of Influence